occopus/docs/sphinx/source/user/tutorial-basic.rst

       # cat /tmp/helloworld.txt
       Hello World!
 I have been created by Occopus

 #.
-Finally, you may destroy the infrastructure using the infrastructure id returned by ``occopus-build``
+Finally, you may destroy the infrastructure using the infrastructure id returned by ``occopus-build``.

    .. code::